lumini-statio/Auto-message/README.md

 ## Welcome! this is an app builded on python 3.11 using the pyautogui, keyboard and datetime libraries.

+> [!IMPORTANT]
+> You'll find diferent images in the project, change or modify them to do the recognition if you need it, that are just examples.

+> [!TIP]
+> Press the "q" key to stop the procces y middle

 ### to make a virtual enviroment with python run:

 `python -m venv your_env_name`